-The Diagnostic Tool can be powered from a standard AC outlet using the AC power supply.
-The connector on the end of the output cable of the AC power supply attaches to the DC power supply input jack on top of the Diagnostic Tool.
+The diagnostic tool can be powered from a standard AC outlet using the AC power supply.
+The connector on the end of the output cable of the AC power supply attaches to the AC power supply input jack on top of the diagnostic tool.
 Use only the AC power supply provided.

-Never connect the AC power supply to the DC power supply input on the Diagnostic Tool when the Diagnostic Tool is communicating with a vehicle.
+Never connect the AC power supply to the diagnostic tool when the diagnostic tool is communicating with a vehicle.